adkowalkowski/react-api-studio-ghiblist/README.md

 ## Project Description

 This project will function as a to-watch list for Studio Ghibli (SG) movies.
-Users will be able to: view all SG movies, search SG movies, and add SG movies to a to-watch list.
+Users will be able to: view all SG movies and add SG movies to a to-watch list.
 Once movies are on the to-watch list, users can then click a button that adds these movies to a watched list.
 There will also be an about/how to use page along with a page for users to submit feedback.

 ## API